Wyoming : 2026 Regular Session : BILL HB0012

 (a) The department of environmental quality is authorized up to two (2) full-time positions for the period beginning July 1, 2026 and ending June 30, 2028 for the purposes of implementing this act.
 It is the intent of the legislature that the department of environmental quality include these full-time positions in its standard budget for the immediately succeeding fiscal biennium.

-Assumptions (Dept. of Environmental Quality): The proposed bill does not include any sampling and/or analysis, only a literature review and coordination with state and federal agencies.
+The Department of Environmental Quality's assumption is that the proposed bill does not include any sampling and/or analysis, only a literature review and coordination with state and federal agencies.